FenixProtocol/nest-core/docs/admin/management/emergency_mode.md

 ### RFenix
-The RFenix contract includes a function to recover FNX tokens in emergency situations.
+The RFenix contract includes a function to recover NEST tokens in emergency situations.
-* **Recover FNX Tokens**: Use the `recoverToken(uint256 amount_)` method to recover FNX tokens from the contract.
+* **Recover NEST Tokens**: Use the `recoverToken(uint256 amount_)` method to recover NEST tokens from the contract.
 This action can only be performed by the owner.

 ### VeBoost
 The VeBoostUpgradeable contract includes a function to recover tokens in emergency situations.